deeenes/bioinfo-tools/README.md

 ## Setting up a Python environment

 This repo contains a virtual environment created by David Fazekas and set up for easy installation.
-It is unmaintened for a couple of years already, I can not guarantee it works.
+It is unmaintained for a couple of years already, I can not guarantee it works.
 The idea of this virtual environment is that you can start using Python without learning how to install Python and modules, which is not always straightforward and might even require some system